-- 12.1 When a payment error is identified for an employee who has already left the organisation, the gross and net figure of the overpayment will be calculated.
-Employee Services will endeavour to contact the Individual direct by telephone to explain the circumstances surrounding the error and request a payment to be made for the outstanding amount. - 12.2 If the former employee is unable to repay the overpayment in full then a subsequent invoice will be raised by the Accounts Receivable Team. - 12.3 Once an agreement to repay by instalments has been made between the former employee and the Accounts Receivable Team and subsequently stops, the normal escalation process will be followed.
+12.1 When a payment error is identified for an employee who has already left the organisation, the gross and net figure of the overpayment will

-12.4 Overpayments will be processed through the payroll once a former employee has been advised of the error unless they left in a previous tax year.
-In this case Employee Services will correct by a manual adjustment and inform HM Revenue & Customs accordingly.
+- be calculated.
+Payroll will write to the individual detailing the circumstances surrounding the error and request a payment to be made for the outstanding balance. - 12.2 If the former employee is unable to repay the overpayment in full then a subsequent invoice will be raised by the Accounts Receivable Team. - 12.3 Once an agreement to repay by instalments has been made between the former employee and the Accounts Receivable Team and subsequently stops, the normal escalation process will be followed. - 12.4 Overpayments will be processed through the payroll once a former employee has been advised of the error unless they left in a previous tax year.
+In this case Payroll will correct by a manual adjustment and inform HM Revenue & Customs accordingly.